TomK/json-version-action/README.md

-# GitHub Action to detect changes in package.json version
+# A GitHub Action to retrieve/compare the version of a JSON file

 This action parses a json file and outputs the version has changed.
 Optionally diffs the version with another specified version.